Skip to main content

 Compare nearby London boroughs

-Nearby by median property value — useful if you're weighing a move to an adjacent price tier.
+Nearby by average property value — useful if you're weighing a move to an adjacent price tier.
+A comparable trade-up in Hammersmith and Fulham would carry about £84,750 of stamp duty — £6,000 less than in Camden.

 See all 33 London boroughs